MasihMoafi/Memory/docs/fine_tuning_guide.md

 5. Integrate the fine-tuned model with the memory system
 6. Continue gathering data from user interactions for future fine-tuning iterations

-This iterative approach allows you to continuously improve the character emulation while providing value to users at each stage of development.
+This iterative approach allows you to continuously improve the expert emulation while providing value to users at each stage of development.